HNorderhus/HackyourCAD/README.md

 The different difficulties offered by the game differ in their depth-evaluating of the tree.
 The lowest difficulty looks ahead to the next rank, the highest looks four ranks ahead.

 # Reflection

+When starting out with finding a suitable idea for the final project, the first drafts were quickly discarded since there already were too many implementations and solutions.

+While the initial idea to have a game realized inside FreeCAD seemed underwhelming at first, it quickly became evident that it actually yielded a lot of potential to genuinely create a unique project while requiring a strong coding effort.

+Most problems we encountered during our work were FreeCAD specific.
+Beginning by it not having a proper IDE to receiving error statements which are not true Pythonic, such as "Unknown C++ error encountered" or having to research new programming approaches since FreeCAD's interpreter does not support while-loops.
+One of the biggest problems were how to work with the free camera, object selection and calculation of of object movement.
+The final approach by combining mouse clicking and keyboard entering was deemed the most effective, but not most intuitive.
+The object selection problem was solved by exporting the initial body to a .obj-file to have it selected entirely by a single click.

+These are just examples of hurdles we came across in our work.
+Eventually things came well together and we are proud of our work, deeming it appropriate for Master students.

+In conclusion, FreeCAD might be intuitive at first glance but diving deeper into modifying it, quickly many obstacles and hurdles become evident, which turned out much more time-consuming than expected.
+While it was tedious to work with it, we are glad to having worked with a open-source program on a deeper level.

 ### TODO